-Everybody knows it: the deadline, the deadline or the submission deadline is approaching.
-Actually, you should really start now so that you don't run out of time later.
-But of course there are thousands of things you'd rather do.
-You have a motivation problem until you have a Time problem you have.
-And suddenly the tax is right outside the door and the Chaos breaks out.
+Everyone knows it: The deadline, the deadline or the deadline is approaching.
+Actually, you should really start now so that you don't get into a time crunch later.
+Of course, there are thousands of things you'd rather do.
+You have a motivation problem until you have a time problem.
+And suddenly the deadline is around the corner and the Mayhem breaks out.
 A classic case of procrastination!

 What is procrastination?

 Let's answer this question with a little look into the dictionary.
 Duden online describes the phenomenon of procrastination as "the postponement, putting off of pending tasks, activities".
 The term comes from the Latin word "procrastinatio", which also stands for postponement and procrastination.
 But why so many people are affected by it and what the reasons are, the definitions do not reveal.
 So let's take a closer look.

 1. the hidden procrastination

 Here we have to deal with a particularly insidious kind of completion anxiety.
 Instead of dedicating oneself to the one really important seminar paper, whose deadline is approaching tirelessly, one busies oneself eagerly with the search for the right font, the marking of text passages, which one has already read ten times anyway or one writes off the index cards again nicely with coloured pencils.
 Also a beautiful means of the hidden Prokrastination is simply already finished tasks, which one feels however as less annoying, to revise still a few times.
 To the outside world, you appear to be an ambitious student, but in fact you are doing nothing more than occupational therapy.